Mathieu-Desrochers/Schemings/README.md

 is the very essence of what it means to write software.

 But somehow committing to an uncommon language appears risky.
-Hard to you guarantee the ecosystem will provide a library for all
+Hard to guarantee the ecosystem will provide a library for all
 your needs down the road.
 Oh dang, there is no YAML parser...

 We fought with this dilemma, and this project is our answer to it.

 It is simple really
 -------------------
-First choose the Scheme implementation you like the most,
+First you pick the Scheme implementation you like the most,
 Chicken Scheme of course.
-Then notice it provides an amazing
+Then you notice it provides an amazing
-foreign interface to invoke C libraries.
+foreign interface to call C libraries.
 And boom it clicks.

 We will use the Chicken compiler and get the language we want.
-And we will cherry pick the best C libraries, then write
+And we will write thin bindings for the best C libraries,
-super thin bindings that make them feel all Schemy.
+making them feel all Schemy.

 The language we love, every library we could ever need.